-- .
-Is it possible for a Markovichain X miver to stare to a starting state i?
-If so then that state is said to be considers. - 1.
-Otherwise the state is said to be recurrent.
-1. Moreover if the whore time T has finite mean then the state is - Recursed states which are not positive accurant are called as it recurrent. - States of an irreducible Markov chain are all recurrence is one is all positive accurrent is one is. - 1.
+- Is it possible for a Markov chain X never to return to a starting state i?
+If so then that state is said to be transient. - Otherwise the state is said to be recurrent.
+Moreover if the return time T has finite mean then the state is - Recurrent states which are not positive-recurrent are called null-recurrent. - States of an irreducible Markov chain are all recurrent if one is all positive-recurrent if one is. - 1.
 Example: asymmetric simple random walk (jumps ± 1): see Cox and Miller (1965) for a pretty explanation using strong law of large numbers. - 2.
 Example: symmetric simple random walk (jumps ± 1). - 3.
 As we will see, there exist infinite positive-recurrent chains (eg, "discrete AR(1)"). - 4.
 Why "null", "positive"?
 Terminology is motivated by the limiting behaviour of probability of being found in that state at large time.
 (Asymptotically zero if null-recurrent or transient: tends to $1/\mathbb{E}[T]$ if aperiodic positive-recurrent.) - 5.
 This is based on the criterion for recurrence of state i: $\sum{n} p{ii}^{(n)} = \infty$, which in turn arises from an application of generating functions.
 The criterion amounts to asserting, the chain is sure to return to a state i exactly when the mean number of returns is infinite.